-The Garden Tower Project is a socially-responsible company based out of Bloomington, Indiana.
+The Garden Tower Project is a socially responsible company based out of Bloomington, Indiana.
 Their product is a combination of a container garden and vermicomposter.
-Garden Towers turn household scraps into compost and generates impressive growth of vegetables, herbs and flowers.
+Garden Towers turn household scraps into compost and generate impressive growth of vegetables, herbs and flowers.
 This project caught our attention as it provides a sustainable, animal-free way to produce fresh produce in households, school systems, and communities at all income levels.

 This year was the second annual VegFest Houston.
 We were thrilled to sponsor their sophomore effort in early June.
 Houston is home to a bustling vegan and veg-curious community and the festival offered all Houstonians a venue to come together to celebrate vegetarian food and fun.
 Houston Veg Fest is a community festival created and hosted by the Vegan Society of PEACE: People for the Earth, Animals, Compassion and Enlightenment.

 The team of volunteers behind the Meat Abolition work to create the demand for meat reduction throughout the world.
 The group promotes the World Weeks for the Abolition of Meat as an opportunity to start political conversations regarding their mission.

 This year marked the 5th annual Veggie Pride Parade.
 Ending in Union Square, the parade brings together dozens of animal groups and hundreds of pro-veg New Yorkers, marching through NYC to express their veggie pride.
 Our grant to the Viva Veggie Society helped promote this fun and educational event.

 The Vegan Living Program presented by Open The Cages Alliance, is an education program assisting those interested in learning more about veganism.
 Through personal coaches and an array of helpful vegan items, the program helps with the how-to’s of veganism including sessions on the vegan basics, vegan nutrition, and raising vegan children.

 Multimedia Online Magazine